hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

 Security theater is the practice of investing in countermeasures intended to provide the feeling of improved security while doing little or nothing to actually achieve it.
 Be aware of security theater <https://security.stackexchange.com/questions/112037/how-to-avoid-reveal-password-in-a-form>

-## Application Security
+## Web Application Security

 Applications, especially those that are cloud native, are a gateway to servers and networks and present an ideal attack vector for malicious actors.

 In order to understand and address your security requirements it is worth understanding the approaches and tools at hand.
 The security testing process involves:

 * assessment - analysis and discovery of vulnerabilities without attempting to actually exploit those vulnerabilities
-* testing - discovery and attempted exploitation of vulnerabilities
+* testing - discovery and attempted exploitation of vulnerabilities.
+[OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/) is an open standard for web application security verification.
+* vulnerability management: National Vulnerability Database - <https://nvd.nist.gov/> and <https://cve.mitre.org/>

+### Web Application Security Tools

 [Application Security](https://snyk.io/learn/application-security/) scanning tools include: